 I often hear that the romance genre doesn’t contribute anything to society or talk about important or relevant subjects, which, in turn, does not make it “important literature” or that it’s “fluffy literature.”
 Again some of this is true – I’m looking at you Nora Roberts – but it’s not the entire truth.

 Take Jane Austen, for example.
 She is in the canon of literary masterpieces, but she writes love stories.
 The reason why we get to study her literature in school and post-secondary institutions is that she challenged societal norms and wrote about women’s issues.
 She gives us a good look into what it was like being a woman in the nineteenth century.
 She contributed to society by challenging the status quo, but she was never credited for her efforts during her lifetime.
 She had to hide behind a pen name to be published as women weren’t allowed to use their own names at that time.
 They had to use a male pseudonym to have their work taken seriously by society.

-That’s just a fraction of my rant without me going completely off track and start talking about women and literature – like I said that’s a whole different rant and I’m sure we’ll get to it at some point.
-I just want to say that even though I consider some of the writing that is displayed in the genre as being “fluffy” i do really enjoy reading that type of writing.
+That’s just a fraction of my rant without me going completely off track and start talking about women and literature.
+Like I said, that’s a whole different rant, and I’m sure we’ll get to it at some point.
+Even though I consider some of the writing in the genre to be “fluffy,” I do really enjoy reading that type of writing.
 It has its value.
 It’s great for taking your mind off of your everyday life and can make you feel better.
 Ultimately if a book can do that, no matter what genre, then it’s a good book.
-Just remember to challenge what your reading and don’t just take it as it is every single time you read it.
+Just remember to challenge what your reading and don’t take it as it is every single time you read it.

 Until next week.